Bachfischer/bachfischer.github.io/_pages/reading_list.md

 A short paragraph about the books I read.
 Books are like wine, you like it or not.

+## 2026

+* **The Geek Way** by *Andrew McAfee*
+> I bought this book because I wanted to understand how 20th-century tech companies create and nurture a culture of growth and competitiveness.
+McAfee presents several interesting ideas, such as encouraging bottom-up decision-making and forming small, independent teams with the mandate to execute on their mission.
+Much of the content / many of the case studies were already known to me, but the book was written in a way that still made it entertaining to read.

 ## 2025

 * **Implementing Data Mesh** by *Jean-Georges Perrin, Eric Broda*